phetsims/qa/documentation/qa-book.md

 * `?dev`: shows bounds of the sim
 * `?colorProfile=projector`: starts sim in projector mode if available
 * `?a11y`: activates any a11y features that are available but not visible
-* `?phetioDebug`: adds and checks for assertions in PhET-iO sims
+* `?phetioDebug=true`: adds and checks for assertions in PhET-iO sims

 ##### Private Query Parameters